imcf/auto-tx/README.md

   similar).
 - **Error reporting:** in addition to user notifications, the service will send error notifications via email to a separate admin address.
+- **Tray Application:** complementary to the service an application running in the system tray is provided, showing details on what's going on to the user.
+- **Headless and GUI:** submitting a folder for transfer can either be done by dropping it into a specific "*incoming*" folder (using the File Explorer or some post-acquisition script or whatever fits your scenario) or by using the guided folder selection dialog provided through the tray app context menu.

 ## Concept